-Aaron Sutton begins his third season as head coach of the Yellowjackets in 2018-19, after five successful years in charge of the baseball program at Treasure Valley Community College (Ore.).
+Aaron Sutton begins his fourth season as head coach of the Yellowjackets in 2019-20, after five successful years in charge of the baseball program at Treasure Valley Community College (Oregon).

 Sutton was named the GNAC co-Coach of the Year in 2018, after piloting the Yellowjackets to their third GNAC regular-season title in the last four seasons.
 MSUB’s 33 total wins and 29 conference victories were both program records, and overall the team broke more than 70 individual and team single-season school and conference records.